ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 ## Attributes via Baggage

 Note that the log record has other custom attributes like `attributes.com.example.customer_id`.
-We didn't add that in our logging statement.
+We didn't add that in our logging statement in `recorder-java`.
 How did it get there?

 This is a great example of the power of using OpenTelemetry Baggage.
 Baggage lets us inject attributes early on in our distributed service mesh and then automatically distribute and apply them downstream to every span and log message emitted in context.

 Let's see where they are coming from:
 1. Open the [button label="Elasticsearch"](tab-0) tab
-2. Navigate to Service Map
+2. Navigate to `Applications` / `Service Inventory` / `Service Map`
-3. Open `trader`
+3. Click on `trader` and select `Service Details`
-4. Traces, /trade/request
+4. Under `Transactions`, select `POST /trade/request`
+5. Scroll down to waterfall graph
-5. Click first span
+5. Click on the first span
-6. See attributes

-Check attributes applied to trader service.
+6. Note the presence of `attributes.com.example.customer_id`
+7. Close the flyout
+8. Now click on the `Logs` tab to see logs associated with this trace (this works because OTel automatically stamps each log line with the current `trace.id` if generated within an active trace)
+9. Find an entry from `recorder-java` of the pattern `trade committed for <customer id>`
+10. Note `attributes.com.example.customer_id`

+Let's look at the code which initially stuck `customer_id` into OTel baggage:

 1. Open the [button label="VS Code"](tab-1) tab
 2. Navigate to src/trader/app.py